dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/localized-barcode-element.md

 ---
 layout: default-layout
-title: DSLocalizedBarcodeElement Class - Dynamsoft Barcode Reader Android Edition
+title: LocalizedBarcodeElement Class - Dynamsoft Barcode Reader Android Edition
-description: The DSLocalizedBarcodeElement class represents a localized barcode element detected in an image.
-It is inherited from DSRegionObjectElement class.
+description: The LocalizedBarcodeElement class represents a localized barcode element detected in an image.
+It is inherited from RegionObjectElement class.
-keywords: GetAngle, GetConfidence, GetFormat, GetFormatString, GetModuleSize, DSLocalizedBarcodeElement, api reference
+keywords: GetAngle, GetConfidence, GetFormat, GetFormatString, GetModuleSize, LocalizedBarcodeElement, api reference
 permalink: /programming/android/api-reference/localized-barcode-element.html
 ---

-# DSLocalizedBarcodeElement Class
+# LocalizedBarcodeElement Class

-The `DSLocalizedBarcodeElement` class represents a localized barcode element detected in an image.
+The `LocalizedBarcodeElement` class represents a localized barcode element detected in an image.
 It is inherited from `CRegionObjectElement` class.

 ## Definition